Screamer (1995 video game): Reception

 A reviewer for Maximum commended the game for its high speed, replay sequences, smoothly scrolling graphics, selection of vehicles, numerous modes and options, overall high longevity, and low price point.
 He noted that the computer-controlled opponents follow a fixed course, and would even crash full speed into the player car rather than deviate from that course, but did not feel this was a bad thing.
 He gave the game 5 out of 5 stars.
 A reviewer for Next Generation was also pleased with the graphics, selection of vehicles, and numerous modes.
 He praised the game for being more accessible than most racers, allowing players to begin racing without having to figure out the car's technical aspects, though he also criticized it as being "simplistic".
 He scored it 4 out of 5 stars, concluding that "there may not be a lot to it, but the graphics, playability, and selection of cars with their different qualities make it a title worthy of a look".

-The editors of Computer Games Magazine nominated Screamer as the best racing game of 2001, but ultimately gave the award to NASCAR Racing 4.

 An advertisement for the game, showing a burnt-out car wreckage with the slogan "Every Christmas the roads are full of mad men.
 Join them", aroused public outcry.